John Travolta has described losing his teenage son Jett as the “worst thing that’s ever happened in my life”.

 Jett was the eldest of Travolta and his wife Kelly Preston's three children.
 Their daughter Ella is now 18, and son Benjamin, who never met his older brother, is now eight.

 Jett had regularly suffered seizures and, as a two-year-old, had been diagnosed with a heart condition, Kawasaki disease.
+He had also been diagnosed with Autism Spectrum Disorder.

-Of the period following Jett's death, Travolta said that the Church of Scientology, of which he has been a member since 1975, really helped him during the most difficult grieving period.
+Of the period following Jett's death, Travolta said the Church of Scientology, of which he has been a member since 1975, really helped him during the most difficult grieving period.

 He said the controversial organisation "never left our sides for two years".